Remote health monitoring

 It can reduce the number of visits to hospitals and GP surgeries for those who need regular check-ups.
 Their travel time and costs are less, and they have the reassurance of knowing their medical team can see how they’re doing and will act if issues arise.

 It’s also now helping people stay safely in their own home following a hospital stay.
-For some patients, it’s a much better option than being cared for either temporarily in a care home or through an extended hospital stay.
+For some, it’s a much better option than being cared for either temporarily in a care home or through an extended hospital stay.
 And it can help care home residents avoid becoming seriously ill by spotting changes in their health early, making them easier to treat.

 MiiCare icon representing remote monitoring at home